harshkn/harshkn.github.io/_posts/2015-12-30-online-experiments.md

 # General costs when experiments are buggy

 In general, errors in experiments have a cascading effect.
 There are financial costs, associated with ad revenue (a necessary consideration, since for many online ecosystems, this is their primary source of funding).
-There are human-costs, such as poor user experiences [^n].
+There are human-costs, such as poor user experiences.
 There is also the cost of time -- time wasted by analysts and engineers on data and experimental setups that that are flaws.

-[^n]: I can't believe I'm about to do this, but I'm going to take the opportunity to defend a giant capitalist corporation.
-Recently Facebook was in the news for